AustinWebberAnalytics/northstar-health-operations/organizational-architecture/governance/operational-severity-framework.md

-# Ticket Severity Framework
+# Operational Severity Framework

 ## Northstar Health Operations

 ---

 # Purpose

-This document defines the operational severity governance framework for the Ticketing System subsystem within Northstar Health Operations.
+This document defines the enterprise operational severity framework used throughout the Northstar Health Operations ecosystem.

 The purpose of this framework is to:

-- standardize operational severity interpretation
+* standardize operational severity interpretation

-- support escalation prioritization
+* support consistent escalation evaluation

-- support workflow coordination consistency
+* support operational prioritization

-- support leadership visibility standards
+* support leadership visibility standards

-- support operational disruption classification
+* support continuity-risk assessment

-- support future SLA governance expansion
+* support cross-system operational coordination

-- support future Power BI escalation reporting
+* maintain severity classification consistency across enterprise domains

-- support future SQL-based operational analysis
+* establish a shared severity language throughout the ecosystem

-This framework serves as the primary reference for interpreting operational severity across ticket escalation workflows within the Northstar ecosystem.
+This framework serves as the authoritative reference for operational severity interpretation across all current and future operational subsystems.

 ---